Find out more about liver cancer, including how common it is and ways to reduce your risk.

 There are different types of liver cancer.
 The most common type is hepatocellular carcinoma, accounting for 90 per cent of liver cancers.

-These three steps are based on research from our Continuous Update Project (CUP).
+These three steps are based on research from our Global Cancer Update Programme (CUP Global).

 There is strong evidence that being overweight or obese can lead to cirrhosis (scarring of the liver), which is a known cause of liver cancer.
 Being overweight or obese can also affect levels of certain hormones in the body, which may independently increase the risk of liver cancer.